miztiik/dms-mongodb-to-documentdb/README.md

     Couple of things to note,

-    - For VPC - Use our custom VPC `miztiikVpc`
+    - For VPC - Use our custom VPC `miztiikMigrationVpc`
-    - For Security Group - Use `docsdb_sg_dms-prerequisite-stack`
+    - For Security Group - Use `docsdb_sg_database-migration-prerequisite-stack`

     Download the public key for Amazon DocumentDB.
 We will need this to connect to DocumentDB Cluster from your machine and also from DMS Replication Instance